falun/aspartame/README.md

 ### Aspartame

 A tool that makes some go things (currently only "enums") slightly less annoying to me.
-Probably not idiomatic.
+Probably not idiomatic; check [TODO](TODO.md) for potential changes / ways to contribute.

 ##### Usage